-Guernsey Harbours operates a register of all boats 12 feet (3.66 Metres) and over in length or capable of a speed of 17 knots or more which are based in Guernsey (the 'Local Register').
+Guernsey Harbours operates a register of all boats which are 12 feet (3.66 Metres) and over in length or capable of a speed of 17 knots or more which are based in Guernsey (the 'Local Register').
 This is a statutory requirement and, unlike the 'Small Ship Register', is not voluntary.
-Failure to ensure that your vessel is registered with the Harbour Office is an offence under the Boats and Vessels (Registration, Speed Limits and Abatement of Noise), Ordinances, 1970 and 1994.
+Failure to ensure that your vessel is registered with Guernsey Harbours is an offence under the Boats and Vessels (Registration, Speed Limits and Abatement of Noise), Ordinances, 1970 and 1994.

-In addition, vessels using any of the moorings administered by Guernsey Harbours, or occupying space in any areas on States of Guernsey property must be properly insured with a minimum public liability cover of £2 million.
-Vessels which are based in the Island and registered with the Registry of British Ships under Part 1, as commercial Fishing Vessels or on the Small Ship Register must also be registered with the Harbour Office as 'local boats'.
+In addition, vessels using any of the moorings administered by Guernsey Harbours, or occupying space in any areas on States of Guernsey property must be properly insured with a minimum public liability cover of £1 million.
+Vessels which are based in the Island and registered with the Registry of British Ships under Part 1, as commercial Fishing Vessels or on the Small Ship Register must also be registered with Guernsey Harbours as 'local boats'.

-The Registration process is straightforward and involves completing a single application form which needs to be signed by each owner or joint owner.
-This form must be submitted with proof of insurance.
+The Registration process is straightforward and involves completing a the application form which needs to be signed by each owner or joint owner.
+This form (below) must be submitted with a certificate of insurance.

-Registration documents are available for collection at the Harbour Office.
+Registration documents are available for collection at Guernsey Harbours.
 Boat registrations will only be processed once all relevant sections/signatures have been satisfied.

 For new vessels proof of ownership must be provided which can include bills of sale or other valid proof of purchase.
 For second-hand vessels already on the local register the application form should have the 'previous owner' section completed and signed by the previous owner(s) or be submitted with a valid bill of sale.